grantmcconnaughey/django-lazy-tags/README.md

 ## Current Limitations

+* jQuery required for the the AJAX calls
-* Does not work with tags that take content
+* Does not work with tags that take context
 * Template tag arguments must be serializable
 * Template tag arguments are always strings